-Scholarship judges go nuts when they see these mistakes made by students over and over again.
-Are you making them?
+So student need to keep in mind that these judges can go nuts when they see these mistakes made by students over and over again.

-Required Scholarship Materials Are Missing
+1. Required Scholarship Materials are Missing

 The easiest way to make sure all materials are included for each scholarship application is to print-out the guidelines and physically cross-out each item as it is uploaded or placed in the envelope for mailing.

 Students who don’t follow directions drive scholarship judges crazy!
 This also goes for simple directions such as essay word count, eligibility requirements, and G.P.A. levels.
 Students simply waste their time and that of the judges when they do the work and apply for scholarships in which they do not meet the specific guidelines.

-Simple Grammar Mistakes Can Be Deadly
+2. Simple Grammar Mistakes Can Be Deadly

 Students in this day and age really don’t have an excuse for submitting a scholarship essay full of grammatical errors.
 With free writing tools such as spell check and Grammarly, it only takes a few minutes to find out if an essay needs fixing.
 In addition, having someone else proofread each essay before submitting is just plain SMART.